egoist/package-size/README.md

 package-size styled-jsx/style --externals react
 ```

-Note that if some item in `externals` is provided as string, it will be converted to Regular Expression that starts with it.
-For example: `react` to `/^react/`
+Note that if some item in `externals` is provided as string, it will be wrapped in a regular expression.
+For example: `react` is treated as `/^react$/`

 ## Contributing